rishadsanian/lifelog/README.md

 <h3>About</h3>
   <b>
-      <p>lifelog is an experiental journal and analytics apps that tracks your experiences in different life categories.</p>
+      <p>lifelog is an experiental journal and analytics app that tracks your experiences in different life categories.</p>

 <ul>